-From the perspective of the individual, career development can be defined as "the total constellation of economic, sociological, psychological, educational, physical, and chance factors that combine to shape one's career" over a lifetime.5 School, work, family, and economic, cultural, and social environments all play an essential role in an individual's unique life experiences.6 Systemically, career development interventions (programs, services, and resources) are designed to improve individual career awareness, exploration, choice, preparation, and management.7 Career development is recognized as critical to helping individuals make a successful transition from one level of education to another, from education to work, and between education and work throughout the lifespan.8
+From the perspective of the individual, career development can be defined as "the total constellation of economic, sociological, psychological, educational, physical, and chance factors that combine to shape one's career" over a lifetime.
+School, work, family, and economic, cultural, and social environments all play an essential role in an individual's unique life experiences.
+Systemically, career development interventions (programs, services, and resources) are designed education to another, from education to work, and between education and work throughout the lifespan.